bellsofaba/bellsofaba/README.md

 - 👋 Hi, I’m @bellsofaba
 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m also interested in Blockchain Technology
-- 📫 How to reach me ... bellsofaba@gmail.com
+- 📫 Reach me via ... bellsofaba@gmail.com

 <!---
 bellsofaba/bellsofaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.